chakra-ui/panda/website/pages/docs/why-panda.md

 > **Fun Fact:** Most CSS-in-JS libraries have a pinned issue on their GitHub repo about "Next app dir" or/and "Server Components" 😅, making the challenge even more obvious.

-So, the question is, **is CSS-in-JS dead?** The answer is **no, but it needs to evolve.**
+So, the question is, **is CSS-in-JS dead?** The answer is **no, but it needs to evolve!**

 ## The new era of CSS-in-JS

-Panda is a new CSS-in-JS library that aims to solve the new challenges of CSS-in-JS in the server-first era.
-It provides developers with primitives to create, organize, and manage CSS styles in a type-safe and readable manner.
+Panda is a new CSS-in-JS engine that aims to solve the challenges of CSS-in-JS in the server-first era.
+It provides styling primitives to create, organize, and manage CSS styles in a type-safe and readable manner.

-- **Static Analysis:** Panda uses static analysis to parse and analyze your styles at build time, and generate CSS files that can be used in any server-first framework.
+- **Static Analysis:** Panda uses static analysis to parse and analyze your styles at build time, and generate CSS files that can be used in any JavaScript framework.

-- **PostCSS:** After static analysis, Panda uses a set of carefully crafted PostCSS plugins to convert the parsed data to atomic css. **This makes Panda compatible with any framework that supports PostCSS.**
+- **PostCSS:** After static analysis, Panda uses a set of PostCSS plugins to convert the parsed data to atomic css at build time. **This makes Panda compatible with any framework that supports PostCSS.**

-- **Type-Safety:** Panda combines `csstype` and auto-generates typings to provide type-safety for css properties and design tokens.
+- **Codegen:** Panda generates a lightweight runtime JS code that is used to author styles. **Think of it as an optimized function that joins key-value pairs of an object**.
+It doesn't generate styles in the browser nor inject styles in the `<head>`.

-- **Performance:** Panda is built with performance in mind.
-It uses a unique approach to generate atomic CSS files that are optimized for performance and readability.
+- **Type-Safety:** Panda combines `csstype` and auto-generated typings to provide type-safety for css properties and design tokens.

-- **Codegen:** Panda generates a featherweight runtime JS code that is used to author styles. **Think of the runtime as fast object key-value join function**.
-It doesn't generate styles in the browser nor inject styles in the `<head>`, that is managed by PostCSS.
+- **Performance:** Panda uses a unique approach to generate atomic CSS files that are optimized for performance and readability.

-- **Developer Experience:** Panda provides a great developer experience with a rich set of features like auto-completion, typesafety JSX style props, linting, and more.
+- **Developer Experience:** Panda provides a great developer experience with a rich set of features like recipes, patterns, design tokens, JSX style props, and more.

-- **Modern CSS**: Panda uses modern CSS features like cascade layer, css variables, modern css selectors `:where` and `:is` to generate styles.
+- **Modern CSS**: Panda uses modern CSS features like cascade layers, css variables, modern selectors like `:where` and `:is` in generated styles.

 ## When to use Panda?

 ### Styling engine

 If you're building a JavaScript application with a framework that supports PostCSS, Panda is a great choice for you.
-However, if your framework doesn't support PostCSS, you can use Panda CLI.

 ```jsx
 import { css } from '../styled-system/css'